-Lectures will explore the challenges facing policymakers and humanitarians as they seek to ensure that aid reaches those in need, that humanitarian principles are upheld, and that civilians are protected.
-Specific topics of discussion will include humanitarian protection through international humanitarian law, humanitarian financing, climate and security, and more.
+Lectures explored the challenges facing policymakers and humanitarians as they seek to ensure that aid reaches those in need, that humanitarian principles are upheld, and that civilians are protected.
+Specific topics of discussion included humanitarian protection through international humanitarian law, humanitarian financing, climate and security, and more.

 Lecture #1: H.E.
 Mary Robinson